kidlat2024/kidlatnews/content/page/A Comprehensive Timeline of Philippine History.md

 - <span class=year>1593</span> The Dominicans print the *Doctrina Christiana*, the first ever publication in the islands.
 Later, they also secretly print the country’s first erotic novel *Biag ni Lam-ang* which they only share among themselves.

 ### 1600s: The Spanish Make Themselves at Home

+- <span class=year>1600</span> The Igorots, who came to the islands when nobody was watching, begin building the rice terraces in the Cordilleras.
+They immediately apply for inclusion as UNESCO World Heritage Site.

 - <span class=year>1603</span> In what is now known as the Sangley Rebellion, the Spanish massacre some 20,000 Chinese residents of Manila because they all suspiciously look like Limahong and they hate that sonofabitch.